cysouw/diathesis/text/c03_summaryDia.md

 ### *Adverb Applikativ* {#sec:summary-adverb-applikativ}

-The ~~Adverb Applikativ~~ (full discussion in [@sec:adverbials-applicative]) is also an alternation that turns a prepositional phrase into an accusative, though in this instance the diathesis is induces by a adverbial, like *leer* 'empty' or *gesund* 'healthy'.
+The ~~Adverb Applikativ~~ (full discussion in [@sec:adverbials-applicative]) is also an alternation that turns a prepositional phrase into an accusative, though in this instance the diathesis is induces by an adverbial, like *leer* 'empty' or *gesund* 'healthy'.
 When used with an intransitive verb like *fischen* 'to fish' [@next a] the prepositional phrase is turned into an accusative.
 The effect of this diathesis is that the new accusative *Teich* 'pond' is in the state described by the adverbial *leer* as a result of the verbal action *fischen* [@next b].
 This diathesis is also attested with governed prepositions, like with the verb *beten für* 'to pray for' [@next c,d].
 A related *Adverb Vollapplikativ* diathesis is attested with transitive verbs (see [@sec:summary-adverb-vollapplikativ]).

 ::: ex
 a.
 Ich fische im Teich.